 She has spoken at numerous events and institutions around the world, including the Museum of Modern Art, the Guggenheim Museum, PopTech Conference, Eyeo Festival, Fast Company Innovation by Design, Visualized, the International Journalism Festival, Wired Next Fest, Strata Conference, and the New York Public Library.
-She has lectured at New York University, Columbia University, the New School, the School of Visual Arts, University of Central London, Helsinki’s Alvar Aalto University, and Politecnico di Milano, among others.
+She has lectured at New York University, Columbia University, Yale University, the New School, the School of Visual Arts, University of Central London, Helsinki’s Alvar Aalto University, and Politecnico di Milano, among others.

 She has been featured in major international outlets such as the New York Times, the Guardian, the Washington Post, NPR, CBC, BBC, Time magazine, Business Insider, Forbes, National Geographic, Scientific American, Popular Science, Wired, Flash Art, Vogue, Vanity Fair, Monocle, Print magazine, Creative Review, Fast Company, El Pais, and Corriere della Sera.

 The Museum of Modern Art in New York commissioned her a site-specific original art piece in 2017 and her work has also been exhibited at the Design Museum, the Science Museum, and Somerset House in London; the Museum of Design in Atlanta; the New York Hall of Science and the Storefront for Art and Architecture in New York; at the Triennale Design Museum and the Design Week in Milan, and at the Petach Tikva Museum of Art in Israel, among others.

 With her company, Accurat, she has worked with major international clients including IBM, Google, Microsoft, the United Nations, the World Health Organization, the World Economic Forum, the European Union, the Louis Vuitton-Moet-Hennessy Group, Fiat Chrysler Automobiles, J.P.
 Morgan Asset Management, Unicredit Group, and KPMG Advisory.